rbhorvath/api-automation/README.md

 ```

 Make sure to replace `your_api_key_here` with your actual API key from reqres.in.
 For running in GitHub Actions, it's recommended to store the API key as a repository secret (e.g., `REQRES_API_KEY`) and pass it to your tests as an environment variable.
-You would then modify `RestClient.java` to read this environment variable.
+The framework reads this variable automatically.

 ## Dependencies